The Master of Educational Psychology (MEdPsych)

 - EPSY 516 Applied Research Project

 The courses are delivered by either weekly or block workshops/lectures.
 All courses have a large and compulsory online component.
 The applied research project is supervised by an academic staff member.
-(Please note: if your intention is to apply for the PGDipEdPsychPrac you will need to attain a B+ average in your MEdPsych).

 *Students will be required to travel to schools in the Wellington region as a part of this course.